HAWLYQ/ET-Cap/README.md

 ```

 # CaBOT
 The CaBOT code is organized based on [mmdetection](https://github.com/open-mmlab/mmdetection).
-The checkpoint of CaBOT (including the Navigator and the Captioner can be downloaded from ...)
+The checkpoint of CaBOT (including the Navigator and the Captioner) can be downloaded from baidu cloud driver (https://pan.baidu.com/s/1ejtF5SheOQ4APquXkGoM2g pwd:i5xi).
+Put models under ./ET-Cap/CaBOT/mmdetection/tools/work_dirs

 ```
 cd ./mmdetection/tools